-The first of two wine tastings of the day comes in Stellenbosch at Tokara Winery, a sprawling operation that produces a variety of site-specific wines — made entirely of their own grapes — in three distinct vineyard areas.
+The first of two wine tastings of the day comes in Stellenbosch at Tokara, a sprawling operation that produces a variety of site-specific wines, made entirely of its own grapes, in three distinct vineyard areas.
 The still-young winery, started in 1994 by a wealthy banker who purchased it for private use, produces 900 tons of wine a year — double its initial production goal, the wine maker tells us.

 Tokara uses cutting-edge technology to analyze the vineyards and viticulture.
 It’s the first one in the area to use a process that “captures both visible and infrared light emitted from vineyards to create a colour index describing variances between cultivated sections,” its website explains.
-As a result, the wines — red and white, sweet and dry — are made with the highest-quality standards.
+As a result, the wines — red and white, sweet and dry — are made to the highest standards.

 My favorite in a tasting of eight wines (and a brandy, which Tokara also makes) is the 2012 Director’s Reserve white, a blend of 74 percent sauvignon blanc and 26 percent semillon grapes.
 I could drink this with every meal.
-(And yes, I mean breakfast.)
+(And, yes, that includes breakfast.)

 Tokara also is home to a thriving olive oil business.
 While the olive oil industry in South Africa isn’t nearly as old as the wine industry, it’s a rapidly growing one.
 According to the local food magazine Good Taste, “the industry has created 5,000 permanent jobs and 20,000 seasonal positions at a time when no other fruit is harvested.”